ljhnsn12/Code101/presentationguidlines.md

 - Should be no longer than 5 minutes

 ### How to Present
-One member of the team will share their screen and present the webpage and optionally the html, css code to the class
+One member of the team will share their screen while they and other members present the webpage and optionally the html, css code to the class

 Good luck